 African boxthorn is widespread in our region and able to grow in a range of climates, habitats and soil types.
 It can be found around disused buildings, along fences, waterways, roadsides, railway lines, agricultural land and in native vegetation.

 The thorny bushes form dense impenetrable thickets, restricting movement of stock, humans and vehicles, and provide harbor for pests such as foxes, rabbits and fruit fly.

-African boxthorn competes with desirable pasture plants, restricts native vegetation, and invades watercourses restricting the access to water of animals.
-Once established, African boxthorn is difficult and expensive to control, often requiring heavy machinery to complete physical removal.
+African boxthorn competes with desirable pasture plants, restricts native vegetation, and invades watercourses restricting the access to water by animals.
+Once established, African boxthorn is difficult and expensive to control, often requiring herbicide control or heavy machinery to complete physical removal.
 Fruit may be toxic to humans and spines can inflict painful injuries.

 What is the declared status of African boxthorn?